jcs-elpa/company-fuzzy/README.md

 [![Donate on paypal](https://img.shields.io/badge/paypal-donate-1?logo=paypal&color=blue)](https://www.paypal.me/jcs090218)

-If you would like to contribute to this project, you may either clone and make pull requests to this repository.
-Or you can clone the project and establish your own branch of this tool.
+If you would like to contribute to this project, you may either clone or make pull requests to this repository.
+Or you can clone the project and establish your branch of this tool.
 Any methods are welcome!